fwk/Xml/README.md

 // ]
 ```

-A more complex exampl can be found [here](https://github.com/fwk/Xml/blob/master/Maps/Rss.php) (RSS feed)
+A more complex example can be found [here](https://github.com/fwk/Xml/blob/master/Maps/Rss.php) (RSS feed)

 ### Loop with a keyed attribute